Lila Tan

-Lila Tan Hui Ying (born 4 June 2003) is a Singaporean professional footballer who plays as a midfielder for Still Aerion WFC and the Singapore women's national team.
+Lila Tan Hui Ying (born 4 June 2003) is a Singaporean professional footballer who plays as a midfielder for Manningham United Blues and the Singapore women's national team.

 Early life and education

 Tan was born to a Singaporean father, a business consultant, and a French mother, a corporate general manager.
 Tan is the eldest child with three younger brothers.
 She spent fourteen years in Shanghai, China before moving back to Singapore in 2020 during the COVID-19 pandemic.

 After moving back to Singapore, Tan studied at HWA International School.

 Career

 Tan had a clothing brand, aiheartyou.

 Modelling career

 Tan worked as a freelance model and then signed up with a modelling agency.
 She was a 2021 Miss Universe Singapore finalist.

 Football career

 Club career

 As a youth player, Tan joined the youth academy of Chinese side AKSIL.
 In 2022, she signed for Lion City Sailors (Women's Premier League) in Singapore.

 In 2024, Lila signed as a forward with Albirex Niigata (S) for the 2024 season.
 She finished the season with 5 goals for the team.

 In 2025, Lila signed with Still Aerion WFC and was featured in the WPL All-Stars squad against Brisbane Roar on 4 April 2025.
+Lila proceed to score 7 goals for Still Aerion for the 2025 Women's Premier League season.

+On 14 August 2026, Manningham United announced the signing of Lila from Still Aerion.